The Complete Giving Tuesday Toolkit for Nonprofits [Updated for 2023]

 3.6 Do not cause donor fatigue

 Donor fatigue can work against all your Giving Tuesday campaign efforts, so you must be careful and sensitive to avoid reaching a point that is counterproductive in driving donations.
-It is noted that the frequency of your messages and posts is not as likely to cause donor fatigue as the quality of your content can.
 Make sure your content is fresh, appealing, and not repetitive.
-Your content should be engaging rather than preachy.
 Provide substance to your audience, and you will be less likely to cause your audience to unsubscribe from your updates due to fatigue.

 You can send press releases to local media, potential partners, and other charities you’re hoping to align yourself with.